Torment (novel): Types of characters

 A particular rank of angels.
 Cam describes them as the worst kind of angel.
 They stood next to Satan during the revolt, but did not step into the underworld with him.
 Once the battle ended, they tried to return to heaven, but it was too late.
-He also mentions that when they tried to go to hell, Satan cast out permanently, and left them blind.
+He also mentions that when they tried to go to hell, Satan cast them out permanently, and left them blind.
 Nevertheless, the outcasts have a tremendous control of the other four senses.
 In Torment, they chase Luce because they think that if they captured her, they would get back to heaven.